juniorrantila/helium/README.md

 ## Usage

 Compilation currently requires a C compiler.
 Make sure you have one installed.
-Helium will use the environment variable `CC` when compiling a file, if it's not set, the default is `clang`.
+Helium will use the one set by the `CC` environment variable.

 ```sh
 helium file.he